Bridges and crossings in the National Capital Region

 The National Capital Commission (NCC) is responsible for the:

 The crossings are vital links between Ottawa and Gatineau.
-In 2017, the five crossings carried close to 150,000 vehicles and 9,000 pedestrians and cyclists every day.
+In 2017, the five crossings carried close to 150,000 vehicles and public transportation and 9,000 pedestrians and cyclists every day.

 Keeping bridges safe